fernbacher/umu-launch/README.md

 # UMU-Launch-Gum: TUI Launcher for Windows Games on Linux

-A script providing a Terminal User Interface (TUI) using `gum` to launch Windows games on Linux via `umu-launcher`, now with a game library.
+A script providing a Terminal User Interface (TUI) using `gum` to launch Windows games on Linux via `umu-launcher`.

 ![Preview](preview.gif)

 ## Features

 * Select game `.exe` files using a file browser for new game setups.
+* **Enhanced Game Library:**
-* Game library: Save game configurations (Proton version, environment variables, launch options, etc.) for easy launching.
+    * Save game configurations (Proton version, environment variables, launch options, etc.) for easy launching.
+    * **Search and filter** your game library for quick access.
+    * Dedicated **"Edit Configuration"** option to modify saved games without launching.
+    * Manage library entries (Launch, Edit, View Details, Delete).
 * Detects and allows selection of Proton/Wine-GE versions (Steam official & custom).
 * Set environment variables (e.g., `DXVK_HUD=1`) or command-line arguments per launch, saved with library entries.
 * Integrates with Gamescope, Gamemode, and MangoHud if installed (optional).
 * Uses a configurable shared Wine prefix (default: `umu-default`), which can be overridden per game in the library.
+* Customizable TUI Colors: Personalize the look of the launcher via the configuration file.
 * Logs launch commands and game output to `~/.local/share/umu-launch-gum/logs/`.
-* Quick launch mode (`--quick` or `-q`): Launches the last game played from the library with its exact saved configuration.
+* **Quick launch mode** (`--quick` or `-q`): Launches the last game played from the library with its exact saved configuration.

 ## Requirements